Does the Jewish Bible point to Jesus by David Brickner

 Relationship with God: Jesus often spoke of God as his father.
 He spoke as a prophet, but also as a son who knows his father better than anyone else.

-Reflector of God’s glory: David makes a point to include Jesus’ unique relationship to God in an experience that sounds like what people saw on Moses’ face, as he came down from Sinai.
+Reflector of God’s glory: David makes a point to include Jesus’ unique relationship to God in an experience that sounds like what people saw on Moses’ face as he came down from Sinai.
 Jesus took two of his closest disciples up a mountain, where they saw a glorious light radiating from him.
-But not only was Jesus’ face illuminated, but “His clothes became as white as the light” (Matt.17:2).
-Then from a bright cloud came a voice, “This is my beloved Son, in whom I am well pleased.
-Hear him!”
-3 (Matt.
+But not only was Jesus’ face illuminated, but “his clothes became white as light” (Matt.17:2).
+Then from a bright cloud came a voice, “This is my beloved Son, with whom I am well pleased; listen to him.”
+(Matt.
 17:5 emphasis added).

 Moses never claimed to be the last word when it comes to being Jewish or knowing the God of the Jewish people.
 The Deuteronomy prophecy was an amazing promise that God would speak to us clearly through a very special prophet after Moses was gone.

-So, the big question that determines whether any of this matters to us as Jewish people today is really not so different from the question that faces every human being: Do we want to hear from God or not?
+Maybe the question of whether any of this matters for us as Jewish people today is not so different from the question that faces every human being: Do we truly want to hear from God?

 If God wanted to speak to you about your life, what would your response be:

-To find out more about God’s promises and why Jewish followers of Jesus believe he is the Messiah, check out Does the Jewish Bible Point to Jesus?:12 Key Prophecies That Unfold God’s Plan at: https://a.co/d/0bjuU4Cn
+To find out more about God’s promises and why Jewish followers of Jesus believe he is the Messiah, check out Does the Jewish Bible Point to Jesus?: 12 Key Prophecies That Unfold God’s Plan at: See book on Amazon.com

 Quotes and excerpts from “Does the Jewish Bible Point to Jesus” are used with permission from the publisher, Moody Press.